What is an Expense Policy?

 From the employer perspective

-Also, having a good set of rules will make it easier for finance departments to forecast expenses.
-Oftentimes, T&E accounts for the second largest cost for companies.
-This means that having better rules will not only give you more transparency and more insights into employees’ spending, but also enable you to start optimising this cost centre.
+Also, having a good set of rules makes forecasting expenses a simple task for finance departments.
+Oftentimes, expenses account for the second largest cost for companies.
+This means that having better rules will not only provide more transparency and more insights into employees’ spending, but also enable you to start optimising this cost centre.

 Simple